jhb94/investing_foro/Readme.md

     ```
     Taken from [cffi](https://www.zenrows.com/blog/curl-impersonate#scrape-html)

-    This may be of help when checking for possible IP bans
+    This may be of help when checking for possible IP bans.
+Taken from [here](https://www.zenrows.com/blog/curl-bypass-cloudflare#simulate-a-browser)

 4. Run the get_user_rankings.py file.
 This file should be run on cron mode, f.e. every 15 minutes, and send the new alerts via email.
 This code has the following structure: